-The Mobi-C Cervical Disc Prosthesis received FDA approval, in August 2013.
+The Mobi-C Cervical Disc Prosthesis received FDA approval in August 2013.
+It is indicated for use in skeletally mature patients for reconstruction of the disc at either one or two levels level from C3-C7 following discectomy for intractable radiculopathy (arm pain and/or a neurological deficit) with or without neck pain, or myelopathy due to diseased discs at one level or two adjacent levels.
+The Mobi-C Cervical Disc Prosthesis is implanted using an anterior approach.
+Patients should have failed at least six weeks of conservative treatment or demonstrated progressive signs or symptoms despite non-operative treatment prior to implantation of the Mobi-C Cervical Disc Prosthesis.
 Data from a single-level clinical study was the basis for the PMA approval decision.
-The study was a prospective, multi-center, two-arm, randomized (2:1), unmasked, concurrently controlled, non-inferiority clinical study to compare the safety and effectiveness of the Mobi-C Cervical Disc Prosthesis to the standard of care ACDF.
-The study data indicated that, at 24 months post-operatively, the Mobi-C device is at least as effective as the control treatment ACDF for the patient population and indications studied in this investigation, in terms of the overall success according to the protocol-specified composite primary endpoint and alternative primary endpoint definitions analyzed.
+The study was a prospective, multi-center, two-arm, randomized (2:1), unmasked, concurrently controlled, non-inferiority clinical study to compare the safety and effectiveness of the Mobi-C Cervical Disc Prosthesis to the standard of care (ACDF).
+The study data indicated that, at 24 months post-operatively, the Mobi-C device is at least as effective as the control treatment (ACDF) for the patient population and indications studied in this investigation, in terms of the overall success according to the protocol-specified composite primary endpoint and alternative primary endpoint definitions analyzed.